loopbio/python-motifapi/README.md

          value=1.0)
 ```

-monotonic expressions do not require the use of `datetime_to_cron` as the repeat regardles.
+monotonic expressions do not require the use of `datetime_to_cron` as the repeat regardless.
 For example the following expression flashes / toggles an LED every second

 ```python
 api.call('schedule/camera/%s/io/%s/set' % (camera_serial, io_name),